Management Promotion of Fair Operating Practices

 Initiatives for Fair Business Practices

-- Promotion Code
+- Mitsubishi Tanabe Pharma Promotion Code for Prescription Drugs

 - Transparency Guidelines